AlbertoIzq/Concert_API/README.md

   - Identity: Manage authentication and authorization
   - JWT Token: Manage JWT Token for authentication
   - Serilog: Simple .NET logging with fully-structured events
+  - XUnit: Unit tests
+  - Moq: Mocking used for unit tests

 _CONCEPTS USED_